phpfunk/vinylfinder/readme.md

 * $ `php index.php`
 * $ `php mellomusicgroup.php` -- If you want to keep track of MMG inventory
 * $ `php bandcamp.php` -- If you want to keep track of Bandcamp artist inventory
+* $ `php fatbeats.php` -- If you want to keep track of Fatbeats Label inventory

 ### My Setup
 I have this running for myself on Google's Computer Engine (Micro Instance).
 It is set up as a cron to run twice a day.
 I also have a cron set up that once every 10 days it removes all the `Ebay-*.cache` files and starts fresh.